 Strong communities are made up of strong families.
 Whether a family is rich or poor they could provide a high quality of life for their children.
 Childcare is super expensive.
 Some parents often have to work more than one job to help pay for childcare.

-If a person can volunteer his services and provide quality childcare for a family in need, this would allow the parents to spend more time with their kids.
-The community is positively affected.
+If a person can volunteer their services and provide quality childcare for a family in need, this eases the burden on parents.
+With less stress families can spend more quality time together and the community is positively affected.

 When children are taken care of by people that care for them, they will:

 - Have a higher self-esteem

 - Feel secure

 In most households, both parents need to work to provide for their family.
 When the child isn’t in their care, babysitters have a vital role to play.
 When they take the initiative and engage the child in play and conversation, this allows the child to not only be engaged mentally but to form emotional bonds.
 This likely doesn’t happen in a large daycare where it’s difficult to get one on one attention.